raspberrypilearning/get-started-pico-w/en/step_3.md

 --- task ---

-Now you can begin to build a function to connect to your WLAN.
-You need to set up a `wlan` object, activate the wireless functionality and provide the object with your `ssid` and `password`.
+Now begin to build a function to connect to your WLAN.
+You need to set up a `wlan` object, activate the wireless and provide the object with your `ssid` and `password`.

 --- code ---
 ---